lupyuen/pinephone-nuttx/README.md

 # Build NuttX: Multi Core

-Let's build NuttX for 4 Cores of Arm Cortex-A53...
+From Single Core to Multi Core!
+Now we build NuttX for 4 Cores of Arm Cortex-A53...

 ```bash
 ## Configure NuttX for 4 Cores